 Serious side effects and what to do about them

-Talk to your healtl hcare professional Stop taking drug
+Symptom / effect Talk to your healthcare professional Stop taking drug and get immediate

-Symptom / Effect Only if severe In all cases and get immediate medical help
+Only if severe In all cases medical help

 COMMON

+Anemia (decreased number of red

-Anemia: fatigue, loss of energy, ✓
+blood cells): fatigue, loss of energy, \checkmark

 weakness, shortness of breath

 Bleeding from nose ✓

-Bleeding in the stomach or bowel: dark
+Bleeding in the stomach or bowel:

-stool (like tar), bright red blood in your ✓
+dark stool (like tar), bright red blood \checkmark

-toilet or on toilet tissue, vomiting blood
+in your toilet or on toilet tissue,

+vomiting blood

 Bleeding from mouth or gums ✓

-Bruising and swelling ✓
+Bruising and swelling √

-Blood in urine:-pink or red urine ✓
+Blood in urine: pink or red urine ✓

 Vaginal bleeding: Increase in or more

-frequent menstrual bleeding, unexpected \checkmark
+frequent menstrual bleeding, \checkmark

-vaginal bleeding
+unexpected vaginal bleeding

-UN-COMMON

-Bleeding into the brain: sudden, severe ✓
+Bleeding into the brain: sudden, \checkmark

-and unusual headache
+severe and unusual neadache /

-Bleeding in eyes ✓
+Bleeding in eyes •

-Coughing blood or blood stained sputum ✓
+sputum \checkmark

-Bleeding from the surgical wound, an ✓
+Bleeding from the surgical wound, an .(

-injury or other medical procedure ·
+injury or other medical procedure •

 Allergic reactions: rash, itching, hives,

 trouble swallowing or breathing

 (angioedema), throat tightening or ✓

-constriction, swelling of the face, lips or
+constriction, swelling of the face, lips

-tongue, sudden low blood pressure.
-Stevens-Johnson syndrome (SJS)
+or tongue, sudden low blood

-(severe skin reactions): redness, blistering

-and/or peeling of the skin and/or inside of

-the lips, eyes, mouth, nasal passages or ✓

-genitals, accompanied by fever, chills,

-headache, cough, body aches or swollen

-glands.

-RARE •

-Bleeding into muscles: sudden pain or

-swelling in your muscles ✓

-Bleeding into a joint: stiff, sore, hot or ✓

-painful joint

-UNKNOWN

-Abdominal pain ✓

-Dizziness ✓

-Headache ✓
+pressure.

+Serious side effects and what to do about them Symptom / effect Talk to your healthcare professional Stop taking drug and get immediate Only if severe In all cases medical help Stevens-Johnson syndrome (SJS) (severe skin reactions): redness, blistering and/or peeling of the skin and/or inside of the lips, eyes, mouth, nasal passages or genitals, accompanied by fever, chills, headache, cough, body aches or swollen glands. ✓ RARE 1 Bleeding into muscles: sudden pain or swelling in your muscles ~ Bleeding into a joint: stiff, sore, hot or painful joint ~ UNKNOWN FREQUENCY Abdominal pain ✓ Anticoagulant-related nephropathy (ARN) (serious kidney damage caused by anticoagulant medicines): bleeding in the kidney sometimes with presence of blood in urine leading to inability of the kidneys to work properly. ✓ Dizziness ✓ Headache ✓

-If you have a troublesome symptom or side effect that is not listed here or becomes bad enough to interfere with your daily activities, talk to your healthcare professional.
+If you have a troublesome symptom or side effect that is not listed here or becomes bad enough to interfere with your daily activities, tell your healthcare professional.